-The commissioning process for the Sabine Pass LNG receiving terminal is dependent upon completion of pipeline infrastructure to supply natural gas fuel for power generation units prior to delivery of cool down LNG and to take away natural gas produced in the commissioning process.
-We expect to obtain access to the pipeline infrastructure required for the commissioning process from Cheniere Sabine Pass Pipeline, L.P., a subsidiary of Cheniere, either directly or through Cheniere Marketing, but we have no existing contract or other arrangements for access.
-This pipeline infrastructure has not been constructed, and its timely completion is subject to numerous risks, such as weather delays, accidents and inability to obtain governmental approvals.
+The commissioning process for the Sabine Pass LNG receiving terminal is dependent upon completion of pipeline infrastructure to supply natural gas for power generation units prior to delivery of cool down LNG and to take away natural gas produced in the commissioning process.
+We expect to obtain access to the natural gas required for the commissioning process from a four-inch diameter pipeline, approximately 5,000 feet in length, that we will construct from the Sabine Pass LNG receiving terminal to a third-party pipeline.
+This pipeline infrastructure has not been constructed, and its timely completion is subject to numerous risks, such as weather delays, accidents and inability to obtain required rights-of-way and governmental approvals.